ChrisMaherLab/SV-Hotspot/README.md

 # where "env" is the name of the conda environment you created.

-# Please note that to run the tool, the "annotations" directory has to be at the same location where you run
-#the tool.
-This can be done by creating a soft link to the directoryusing this command:
+# Please note that to run the tool, the "annotations" directory has to be at the same location where you run the tool.
+This can be done by creating a soft link to the directory using the following command:

 ln -s /path/to/env/annotations